 However, there’s still something unique and authentic about seeing a game in person.
 For me personally, the moment I walk in and smell the almonds roasting and see the fans bustling, my mind automatically goes back to my childhood standing in section 5 row 32 of Michigan Stadium waiting for kickoff with my father and grandfather as my beloved Wolverines took the field.
 It was an experience and a memory, and most importantly, something I still remember to this day.

 Content is also more important than ever.
-The game-day experience cannot be any less digitized than one would expect to receive sitting at home in their living-room.
+The game-day experience cannot be any less digitized than one would expect to receive sitting at home in their living room.
 The Wi-Fi must be robust, the stats and scores easily accessible at every turn, and entertaining and educating experiences must exist throughout the venue.
-Not only this, but in the wake of a global pandemic, fan monitoring and crowd intelligence (ie: spacial recognition) also becomes vitally important.
-(For more on this please visit out partner WaitTime.)
+Not only this but in the wake of a global pandemic, fan monitoring and crowd intelligence (ie: spatial recognition) also becomes vitally important.
+(For more on this please visit our partner WaitTime.)

 Concourse experiences are also a growing trend in stadiums across the country.
 Fans are looking for activations to engage with during breaks in the game action.
-The ability to shoot hoops, win a game, throw a ball, or even try and win a T.V or a car allow for fans to move about, exercise their brains, and even their bodies; all while getting back to the action efficiently.
+The ability to shoot hoops, win a game, throw a ball, or even try and win a T.V or a car allows for fans to move about, exercise their brains, and even their bodies; all while getting back to the action efficiently.
 We recently completed work at the Final Four and an activation for Mountain Dew.
-This brings up another point -activations are great opportunities for teams and arena ownership groups to activate sponsors and attract additional sponsorship revenue.
+This brings up another point – activations are great opportunities for teams and arena ownership groups to activate sponsors and attract additional sponsorship revenue.
 Learn about other stadium activation ideas here.

 Learn more about our stadium and arena AV and experiential offerings.